gustavorodarte/weather-api/README.md

 # To Improve

 * The API should be capable to receive a geolocation and return the weather conditions, at the moment only city names are available.
 * Cache the fetched weather data, unfortunately, I don't have time to implement the request cache, my original plan was implementing a Redis to cache the API data.
+* Types: some functions and variables not has types.